 “The joy of poetry” says Alistair “is enjoying clever use of language in which meaning is squeezed into a few words and where the reader has to use imagination to ferret out the deep significance.
 And innovators and entrepreneurs must work like poets because they require patience, tenacity, determination, vision and commitment in order to succeed.”

 Professor Fee also says that poems such as ‘Rough Country’ (Dana Gioia) really work with students because the words encourage a sense of risk and ‘true grit’.
 “Students want to be released,” says Alistair.
 “They want to be told that one is allowed to be bold and daring, that we need explorers and tough guys who dare to think differently and do things that many will not attempt…”

 Whether an Italian holiday counts as exploration I’m not sure.
-But homeward bound and gazing from my window seat aboard the plane, I considered how best to reference poetry for entrepreneurs with hitchhiking.
-With the Italian Dolomites beneath me and only the occasional wisp of cloud between us the answer appeared quite naturally and I felt compelled to write.
+But homeward bound and gazing from my window seat aboard the plane, I considered how best to reference poetry, entrepreneurship and hitchhiking.
+With the Italian Dolomites beneath and the occasional wisp of cloud watching over, I felt compelled to write…

 Key Learning Points: Entrepreneurial poetry can be a powerful vehicle with which to engage people who seek enterprise and entrepreneurship skills.
 Poetry for entrepreneurs may not be in vogue, but leaders of an audience must be brave, different and able to rise above failure as well as the critics.
 If you sense the value and power of creative writing, read ‘Write Wonderful Words’ and discover techniques used for centuries by many of the world’s greatest authors.